By: Josh Slocum, McClellan Wealth Management

 As far as withdrawals go, if the 529 account withdrawals are used toward paying education expenses, your account is not subject to federal or state income taxes.
 All other withdrawals will come with a 10% federal tax penalty.
 The tax-free earnings that grow within your account and the longer you invest your money, the greater your tax benefits.

 Is a 529 Plan right for everyone?
 Maybe not.
-But if you’re hoping to help your child pay for college or further their education after high school, it definitely has some perks that are worth considering.
+But if you’re hoping to help your child pay for college or further their education after high school, college savings plans definitely have some perks that are worth considering.

 This material is provided as a courtesy and for educational purposes only and is not intended to be relied upon as specific investment advice and is not a recommendation, offer or solicitation to buy or sell any security.
 Investing involves risk including loss of principal.
 Before investing or using any strategy, individuals should consult with their tax, legal, or financial advisor.
 The opinions expressed here are those of the author and not Advisor Services Network, LLC.